-- Be a professional, polished document of approximately 15 20 pages.
-Your report should be concise, well-written, and insightful-good enough to convince a potential employer to hire you! - Use appendices and supplements to provide supporting details related to various aspects of your report. - Provide complete references for all sources of information used to prepare the report. - Presentations The presentation is intended to simulate a dialogue between you and the Chief Executive Officer and executive committee of your firm about your recommended HR strategy.
+• Be a professional, polished document of approximately 15 - 20 pages.
+Your report should be concise, well-written, and insightful-good enough to convince a potential employer to hire you!

+- Use appendices and supplements to provide supporting details related to various aspects of your report. - Provide complete references for all sources of information used to prepare the report.

+Presentations - The presentation is intended to simulate a dialogue between you and the Chief Executive Officer and executive committee of your firm about your recommended HR strategy.
 The professor will play the role of the CEO and the class will play the role of the executive committee.
 Your objective is to "sell" your program and be prepared to answer tough questions by the CEO who has the responsibility for approving or not approving your recommended strategy.
-Your presentation must be very concise, and you must be prepared to answer specific questions in detail.
-Each team's presentation will be no more than 30 minutes leaving time for questions.
+Your presentation should be concise, and you should be prepared to answer specific questions in detail.
+Each team's presentation should last approximately 30 minutes leaving time for questions.

-Date Торіс TODO Week 1 Introduction / Overview Creation of teams Jan 21 Principles of Effective HR systems: (Ch 5) Understanding Competitive Advantage (Ch 4) Internal and External Alignment (Ch 5) Ch5 - "HR Systems" Ch4 - "Why is Engagement So Important" Week 2 Jan 28 An HR Architectural Perspective Exercise: Digital Gaming Ch 5 - "The HR Architecture" Week 3 Feb 4 Organizational Challenges Strategy and Competitive Rivalry Company Characteristics & Employee Concerns Project 1 Presentations Reading: Blue Ocean Strategy Week 4 Feb 11 HR Planning Mergers & Acquisitions Organizational Adaptability, Mergers & Acquisitions Chapter 6 Ch 8 - "Strategic Planning" Ch 3 "Uncertain HR Planning Week 5 Feb 18 Environmental Challenges - The New Normal Technology, Globalization, Economic Trends, and Labor Force Trends Chapter 1 Case study: (Choice of several cases) Week 6 Feb 25 21st Century Workforce - Characteristics, Preferences 21st Century Talent Management Challenges Chapters 2, 3 Project 2 Presentations Week 7 March 3 Managing Human, Social, and Intellectual Capital - Collaboration Reading: Social Capital, Intellectual Capital and the Organizational Advantage Week 8 March 10 Employee Engagement Framework Chapters 4, 5
+Date Торіс TODO Week 1 Jan 20 Introduction / Overview The new New Normal Create project teams Ch.
+1 - Welcome to the New Normal Principles of Effective HR systems: (Ch 5) Understanding Competitive Advantage Internal and External Alignment Ch.
+4 - "Why is Engagement So Important" Ch.
+5 - "HR Systems" Week 2 Jan 27 An HR Architectural Perspective Ch 5 - "The HR Architecture" Week 3 Feb 3 Organizational Challenges Strategy and Competitive Rivalry Company Characteristics Project 1 Presentations Week 4 Feb 10 HR Planning Mergers & Acquisitions Organizational Adaptability Chapter 6 Ch 3 "Uncertain HR Planning Ch 8 - "Strategic Planning" Week 5 Feb 17 Environmental Challenges - The New Normal Technology, Globalization, Economic Trends, and Labor Force Trends Chapter 1 Project 2 Presentations Week 6 Feb 24 21st Century Workforce - Characteristics, Preferences21st Century Talent Management Challenges Chapters 2, 3 Project 2